 - If your company has an attorney who is dragging their feet on issuing stock and option grants or completing standard business paperwork (waiting to take these actions once they know you’re a sure bet), you’ll have a huge backlog of work before the diligence process even begins.

-In Shoobx, every detail is stored and trustworthy: enabling you to confidently report back to investors and buyers with information and documents at any point in time.
-Sign up for Shoobx and everyone’s time is saved, all actions are stored, and you are one step closer to being deal-ready every day.
+In Fidelity software, every detail is stored, enabling you to confidently report back to investors and buyers with information and documents at any point in time.
+Sign up for Fidelity and everyone’s time can be saved, all actions are stored, and you are one step closer to being deal-ready every day.